 12) How does a club get licensed to use the USGA Handicap System™?

-WPGA Member Club are licensed by the Association.
-Non-member clubs must contact the USGA to complete the Club Licensing process.
+For clubs in the Western Pennsylvania jurisdiction, clubs are licensed by the WPGA unless directly authorized by the USGA.
 To obtain a license, a member of the club or the club's staff must attend a Handicap Seminar conducted either by the USGA or the WPGA and pass a quiz showing proficiency in the USGA Handicap System.

 13) How often does a club need to be rated?